 Mentors have been asked to visit each of their focus-cohort principals twice a year (once in the fall and once in the spring).
-We believe the best visits will occur face-to-face, however we also understand there will be times when this is difficult.
+We believe the best visits will occur face-to-face; however, we also understand there will be times when this is difficult.
 Regardless of the format, we are providing some structure to these visits to assist those discussions.
-During, or immediately after, we ask each mentor to complete the following items below.
-These comments are to be treated as confidential and may be shared with other mentors or the Director, and should not be shared with other principals or faculty.
-If you have any other supporting documents, please submit to Lori at lori.davis@indstate.edu.
+During or immediately after, we ask each mentor to complete the following items below.
+These comments are to be treated as confidential and shared with other mentors or the Director, and should not be shared with other principals or faculty.
+If you have any other supporting documents, please submit to Madison at madison.gruenert@indstate.edu.